 That’s like a swimming instructor telling you to stay afloat; it doesn’t help you if you don’t know how to swim.

 For the record, I am one of those people with an opinion about branding.
-And that means I have the double task of not only making sure I have a viable brand, but that my MESSAGE about branding is different than what other people say about branding, too.
+And that means I have the double task of not only making sure I have a viable brand, I’ll eventually buy a Wikipedia page (hopefully) to build upon it, but that my MESSAGE about branding is different than what other people say about branding, too.
 (Anyone else getting dizzy?)

 How I can talk branding to bankers or bakers-and make it work